Skip to content

 Module 5.1: Image Security

-3. Identify vulnerable image patterns: latest tags, unscanned registries, embedded secrets
+3. Diagnose vulnerable image patterns such as mutable tags, unscanned registries, embedded secrets, and privileged runtime defaults.

 ┌─────────────────────────────────────────────────────────────┐